Open addressing

 A critical influence on performance of an open addressing hash table is the load factor; that is, the proportion of the slots in the array that are used.
 As the load factor increases towards 100%, the number of probes that may be required to find or insert a given key rises dramatically.
 Once the table becomes full, probing algorithms may even fail to terminate.
 Even with good hash functions, load factors are normally limited to 80%.
 A poor hash function can exhibit poor performance even at very low load factors by generating significant clustering, especially with the simplest linear addressing method.
-Generally typical load factors with most open addressing methods are 50%, whilst separate chaining typically can use up to 100%.
+Generally typical load factors with most open addressing methods are 50%, while separate chaining typically can use up to 100%.

 Example pseudocode

 The following pseudocode is an implementation of an open addressing hash table with linear probing and single-slot stepping, a common approach that is effective if the hash function is good.
 Each of the lookup, set and remove functions use a common internal function find_slot to locate the array slot that either does or should contain a given key.